exonum/exonum-doc/src/architecture/merkledb.md

 !!! summary "Implementation Details"
     To support proper iteration, 8-byte unsigned indices precede `ListIndex` items.
-The indices are serialized in the big-endian form.
+Indices are implicitly defined by the items order.
+Indices are serialized in the big-endian form.

 ### SparseListIndex